• Home

 Here are some advantages of using reports in Google Ads:

 The Google Ads platform provides small businesses with more control over keywords to reach prospective consumers.
-With keyword themes (formerly “products and services”), you let Google Ads know what your brand provides, and the platform would show your ad to prospective buyers looking for related keywords.
+With keyword themes (formerly “products and services”), you let Google Ads know what your brand provides, and the platform shows your ad to prospective buyers looking for related keywords.

 As a result, your ads reach more of the right people, and you can save time in the process.
 You can also tailor or eliminate keyword themes, which means you’re always in control.